aljica/restaurants/README.md

 `curl -i -H "Content-Type: application/json" -X POST -d @restaurant_ids.json http://localhost:5001/delete_restaurants`

 ## Tasks
-Some of the suggested features you could try are listed here (Please attempt at least three features here)
+Implemented features:
-* An endpoint that lets the client get a list of all restaurants
+* Task 1: An endpoint that lets the client get a list of all restaurants
-* An endpoint that lets the client get more info on a single restaurant
+* Task 2: An endpoint that lets the client get more info on a single restaurant
-* An endpoint that accepts a POST request to add new restaurants to the DB
+* Task 3: An endpoint that accepts a POST request to add new restaurants to the DB
-* Functionality to delete restaurants from the DB through the API
+* Task 4: Functionality to delete restaurants from the DB through the API
-* Functionality to fetch a sorted list of restaurants based on relevant attributes
-* Functionality to fetch a filtered list of restaurants based on relevant attributes

 ## Possible improvements